Architecture

 id TEXT PRIMARY KEY

-payload TEXT -- JSON snapshot
+detail TEXT -- JSON payload

 created_at TEXT